 The other category are investment funds that are established based on the second part of the 2010 Law, and that cannot rely on EU rules in order to be distributed to retail investors within the EEA.
-These so-called part II - funds have become a niche product and are mainly used for setting up hedge funds and other fund products in asset classes or with strategies that do not comply with the UCITS rules.
-Part II - funds are automatically considered alternative investment funds by the 2010 Law and will therefore not be covered further in the present chapter.
+These so-called Part II funds have become a niche product and are mainly used for setting up hedge funds and other fund products in asset classes or with strategies that do not comply with the UCITS rules.
+Part II funds are automatically considered alternative investment funds by the 2010 Law and will therefore not be covered further in the present chapter.
+However, these Part II funds are generally the only fund type in Luxembourg by which retail investors can obtain access to alternative asset classes.

 Both categories of fund products can only be established after having received the approval of the Luxembourg financial regulator, the Commission de Surveillance du Secteur Financier ("CSSF").
-Such approval results in the relevant fund being entered onto an official list for UCITS, which is kept by the CSSF and can be consulted on the regulator's website.
+Such approval results in the relevant fund being entered onto either an official list for UCITS or an official list of Part II funds, both of which are kept by the CSSF and can be consulted on the regulator's website.

-The 2010 Law defines UCITS, and therefore the entity requiring approval and registration by the CSSF, as an undertaking (i) the sole object of which is collective investment in transferable securities and/or in other liquid financial assets, (ii) of capital raised from the public, (iii) which operates based on the principle of risk-spreading, and (iv) the units of which are, at the request of investors, repurchased out of this undertaking's assets.
+The 2010 Law defines UCITS, and, therefore, the entity requiring approval and registration by the CSSF, as an undertaking (i) the sole object of which is collective investment in transferable securities and/or in other liquid financial assets, (ii) of capital raised from the public, (iii) which operates based on the principle of risk-spreading, and (iv) the units of which are, at the request of investors, repurchased out of this undertaking's assets.

-It is worth mentioning in this context that UCITS can be set up in two main forms, either as a corporate entity that is required to be a public limited company (société anonyme), or as a so-called common fund (fonds commun de placement or "FCP").
-The corporate form is almost always equipped with variable capital and is therefore often referred to as a SICAV (société d'investissement à capital variable), while the FCP does not have a legal personality and must therefore always appoint a Luxembourg-based management company that acts for it.
-For SICAVs, such appointment is optional; however, the choice of a so-called self-managed SICAV without an appointed management company is a clear exception today: it is much more efficient to have all organisational and substance requirements covered by a management company for a number of UCITS, than to have each SICAV do so by itself.
+It is worth mentioning in this context that a UCITS can be set up in two main forms, either as a corporate entity that is required to be a public limited liability company (société anonyme), or in a contractual form as a so-called common fund (fonds commun de placement or "FCP").
+The corporate form is almost always equipped with variable capital and is therefore often referred to as a SICAV (société d'investissement à capital variable), while the FCP does not have any legal personality and must therefore always appoint a Luxembourg-based management company acting for and on behalf of it.
+For SICAVs, such appointment is optional; however, the choice of a so-called self-managed SICAV without an appointed management company is a rare exception today: it is much more efficient to have all organisational and substance requirements covered by a management company for a number of UCITS, than to have each SICAV do so by itself.